TravisWheelerLab/DIPLOMAT/README.md

 ## Usage

-**REPLACE:** How is the software run (or consumed, for libraries)?
-Are there any command line flags the user should know about?
-What do they do, exactly?
-What do the input data look like?
-Are there special file formats in use, what are they?
-What does the output look like?

 #### Running DIPLOMAT

 To run DIPLOMAT on a video once it is installed, simply use DIPLOMAT's `unsupervised` and `supervised` commands to track a video: